Willenbrink/bogue/README.md

 ## Installing

 This package uses `ppx_effects` which is only available for 4.12.0+domains.
-You need to create a new opam switch and install (at least) the following packages:
+You need to create a new opam switch and pin its repository, i.e.:
+`opam pin add --yes https://github.com/CraigFe/ppx_effects.git` In addition, install (at least) the following packages:
 `tsdl` `tsdl-image` `tsdl-ttf` `ppx_deriving` `ppx_effects`